List of international goals scored by Ali Ashfaq

-Ali Ashfaq is the top goalscorer of all time for the Maldives national football team, with 57 goals in 90 appearances since his debut in 2003.
+Ali Ashfaq is the top goalscorer of all time for the Maldives national football team, with 58 goals in 95 appearances since his debut in 2003.

 On 3 December 2003, Ashfaq scored his debut goal, yet his first hat-trick for Maldives against Mongolia in 2006 FIFA World Cup qualifier.
-In September 2013, Ashfaq netted six times against Sri Lanka in 2013 SAFF Championship.
-With scoring double hat-trick in a single game, he became the only player for Maldives to score a double hat-trick of all time.
+In September 2013, Ashfaq netted six times against Sri Lanka in 2013 SAFF Championship, thus becoming the only player ever for Maldives to score a double hat-trick.
 In the same tournament, he netted four goals against Bhutan and became the all-time top scorer of SAFF Championship with 23 goals, surpassing the record previously held by India's Bhaichung Bhutia.